 Who will actually cover me?

-If you are planning to head overseas for cosmetic surgery, while you won’t be covered by travel insurance there are options available to help make the process of obtaining treatment overseas simpler and safer.
-One of these is nib Options, which is specially designed to help customers receive cosmetic surgery and dental treatment procedures in Australia and overseas.
+If you are planning to head overseas for cosmetic surgery, you won’t be covered by travel insurance, but there are options available to help make the process of obtaining treatment overseas simpler and safer.
+One of these is nib options, which helps customers receive cosmetic surgery and dental treatment procedures in Australia and overseas.

 After dental tourism insurance?

 Tips for anyone considering getting surgery overseas